Oukaishen/Leet/README.md

 Tue Aug 15, 17
 #10 is difficult.
 Redo on Aug 22nd. #139 is very good dp thinking problem.
 Redo on Aug 29th.

+Wed Aug 16, 17
+#39 is very good backtraking problem. can use both prefix and backtrack to do.
+Redo on 30 Aug.
+Finished Redo #221.